sphinx-contrib/confluencebuilder/doc/configuration.rst

     .. versionadded:: 2.1

-    The page identifier of the page to hold orphan pages.
+    The identifier of the page to hold orphan pages.
 The parent page associated to an orphan page can vary per configuration.
 When a user configures for a parent page/root, orphan pages will be placed under the respective parent page/root configuration.
 If no parent page/root is